#RizzNews: First Borns are the Worst Drivers; 2016 Weather Was ‘Very Extreme’ and ‘Cause for Concern'; AND MORE

 First Borns are the Worst Drivers

-According to a new study, the eldest child in a family is most likely to speed, get fines for motoring offences and have road traffic collisions.
+According to a new study, the eldest child in a is most likely to speed, get fines for motoring offences and have road traffic collisions.

 And at the other end of the scale, youngest children tend to be the safest drivers.